FullStaQD/architecture/docs/02_architecture_constraints.md

 * The first version of the Reference Architecture must be released by the end of September 2026 in order to be used by partners within the FullStaQD project.
-* Further changes to the Reference Architecture should be released infrequently but at a fixed cycle.
+* Further changes to the Reference Architecture will be released as part of a defined change process.

 [fullstaqd]: https://www.digital.iao.fraunhofer.de/en/competences/quantum-computing/FullStaQD.html